Skip to main content

 kubectl -n kube-system exec ds/cilium -- cilium-dbg status | grep XDP

-# "Disabled" means XDP is not supported on this instance type
+# "Disabled" indicates XDP is not supported on the instance

 # Check NIC driver